 Master the dypt layout

-The dypt home screen
+The dypt app layout

-dypt is mobile and desktop friendly, this means its design adapts to the size of your screen.
+dypt is mobile and desktop friendly, which means its design adapts to the size of your screen.
 This allows you to use dypt on any device, from your phone to your tablet to your laptop.
 It also means you can use dypt on the go, at your desk or on the sofa.

-Mobile home
+Mobile layout

-Desktop home
+Desktop layout

 Key pages